aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to CSV" h2="Export MHTML File to CSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily create, manipulate, convert and export MHTML files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to work with MHTML files.

+The process of converting MHTML to CSV involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export the MHTML file to XLSX.
+This component provides a wide range of features and capabilities that make it easy to work with PDF documents.
+It allows you to easily convert MHTML to XLSX with just a few lines of code.

+Once you have exported the MHTML file to XLSX, you can then use Aspose.Cells for .NET to convert the XLSX file to CSV.
+This component provides a comprehensive set of features and capabilities that make it easy to work with spreadsheets.
+It allows you to easily convert XLSX to CSV with just a few lines of code.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to CSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to CSV.
+By using Aspose.Total for .NET, you can easily convert MHTML to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities that make it easy to work with MHTML files.
+It allows you to easily export MHTML to XLSX and then convert XLSX to CSV with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}